 Pandemics, like the diseases themselves, run their course.
 The coronavirus will also run its course, as will its impact on global markets.
-This article isn’t about COVID-19, though it is important to know What to do if your sick … by the CDC.
+This article isn’t about COVID-19.

 Rather this piece is about human nature and investing, and by extension, the success or failure of your long-term financial plan.

 What really should be unexpected in this market is not its recent swan dive, but rather the bull market of the last 11 years and what that phenomenon has done to our collective expectations.
 After long bull markets, it is human nature to expect things to continue and think we can take on more risk than we really should.
 Then something (in this case COVID-19; what was it last time?
 What will it be next time?) suddenly happens and everybody reverses course from those once risk prone thoughts and behaviors!

 While the knee-jerk response of instinct screams get out of the market now, logic assures us that one should stay the course and buy more (or at least stay put).